 To many people, the word ‘geothermal’ conjures up images of molten lava and boiling geysers.
-Perhaps you’ve read about how Iceland gets much of its electricity by harvesting the thermal energy from the volcanic activity under the island.
-While that may work to keep the lights on in Iceland, most homeowners (thankfully) don’t have volcanoes or hot springs to tap into and keep warm in the winter.
-And yet, geothermal home heating and cooling is a popular, sustainable way to heat and cool buildings used by homeowners all over the world.
+You may have read about how Iceland generates much of its electricity from volcanic activity beneath the island.
+That approach works in Iceland, but most homeowners don’t have volcanoes or hot springs to tap for heat in the winter.
+Still, geothermal heating and cooling is a popular and sustainable way to keep homes comfortable.
+Homeowners around the world use it to heat and cool their buildings.
 So what, then is geothermal heating?

 Simply put: geothermal heating and cooling is a fancy term for Ground Source Heat Pumps (GSHPs).
 A ground source heat pump, or geothermal heating system, uses ambient heat stored under your lawn, or a nearby body of water to keep you warm in the winter and cool in the summer.
 It’s the most efficient, cost-effective way to heat and cool your home, no molten lava necessary.